Please, don’t forget to visit the main page HOW TO APPLY to get all the information about applications.

 MEALS

-We will provide you with a few meals during the Summer School, but most meals will be taken at the university’s canteen.
-You need to pay for your own meals at the canteen.
+We will provide you with a few meals during the Summer School, but you are responsible for most meals during the summer school.
+You need to pay for your own meals.

 You can get some information about student meals HERE.